Mulatto: Dominican Republic

-According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Native American ancestry.
+According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and African, with a lesser degree of Native American ancestry.
 The average Dominican DNA of the founder population is estimated to be 73% European, 10% Native, and 17% African.
 After the Haitian and Afro-Caribbean migrations the overall percentage changed to 57% European, 8% Native and 35% African.
 Due to mixed race Dominicans (and most Dominicans in general) being a mix of mainly European and African, with lesser amounts of indigenous Taino, they can accurately be described as "Mulatto" or "Tri-racial".
 Dominican Republic have several informal terms to loosely describe a person's degree of racial admixture, Mestizo means any type of mixed ancestry unlike in other Latin American countries it describes specifically a European/native mix, Indio describes mixed race people whose skin color is between white and black.

 In Dominican Republic and some other Latin American countries, it can sometimes be difficult to determine the exact number of racial groups, because the lines between whites and lighter multiracials are very blurry, which is also true between blacks and darker multiracials.
 As race in Dominican Republic acts as a continuum of white—mulatto—black and not as clear cut as in places like the United States.
 And many times in the same family, there can be people of different colors and racial phenotypes who are blood related, this is due to the large amounts of interracial mixing for hundreds of years in Dominican Republic and the Spanish Caribbean in general, allowing for high amounts of genetic diversity.
 The majority of the Dominican population is tri-racial, with nearly all Dominicans having Taíno Native American ancestry along with European and African ancestry.
 European ancestry in the mixed population typically ranges between 50% and 60% on average, while African ancestry ranges between 30% and 40%, and the Native ancestry usually ranges between 5% and 10%.
 European and Native ancestry tends to be strongest in cities and towns of the north-central Cibao region, and generally in the mountainous interior of the country.
 African ancestry is strongest in coastal areas, the southeast plain, and the border regions.